Project Overview

 When stock gets low, the system sends alerts so staff can restock before customers find empty shelves.
 It also flags when products are not arranged according to the store layout plan.
 The computer vision system connects to the existing inventory database and compares what it sees on shelves to what the computer says should be there.
 When these numbers do not match, it highlights the discrepancy so staff can investigate potential theft, mistakes, or system errors.

-Stage Four: Personalized Customer Engagement will add recommendation systems that suggest products based on what individual customers buy regularly and what similar shoppers purchase.
+Personalized customer engagement comes next: recommendation systems that suggest products based on what individual customers buy regularly and what similar shoppers purchase.
 This will work through the mobile app and email marketing.

-Stage Five: Supply Chain Optimization will use AI to manage the entire supply chain, from choosing suppliers and timing orders to planning delivery routes and managing warehouse operations.
+Supply chain optimization follows, using AI to manage the entire chain from choosing suppliers and timing orders to planning delivery routes and managing warehouse operations.
 The goal is to reduce costs while keeping products fresh and available.

 The demand forecasting system has improved inventory accuracy.
 Stores run out of products less often while also carrying less excess inventory that spoils or expires.
 Store managers report that they trust the forecasting recommendations because they account for more factors than anyone could track manually.